walkman617/docusaurus-ds/docs/ApplicationCase/as1.10.md

 Note: Today, only few people work in the store!
 Employees stock shelves and assist you otherwise.
 The company plans to open several additional stores in 2018.

 ### The Technology Used
 Amazon disclosed some of the technologies used.
 These are deep learning algorithms, computer vision, and sensor fusion.
 Other technologies were not disclosed.
-See the video: ***youtube.com/watch?v=NrmMk1Myrxc*** (1:50 min.).
+See the video: ***[Amazon Go](https://www.youtube.com/watch?v=NrmMk1Myrxc)*** (1:50 min).

 ## Questions for Case 1.9
 1. Watch the video.
 What did you like in it, and what did you dislike?